rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 oc adm policy add-scc-to-user anyuid -z default -n `oc project -q` --as=system:admin
 ```

-IMPORTANT: This is could cause a security issue, because any pod can run as root so be careful and only implement
+IMPORTANT: This could cause a security issue, because any pod can run as root, so be careful and only implement
-this in the testing namespaces, or in the namespaces that are controlled by the cluster-admin and
-being noticed that security capabilities disabled.
+this in testing namespaces, or in namespaces that are controlled by the cluster-admin, keeping in mind that security capabilities are disabled.

-* Rollout the deploymentconfig for deploy with the proper scc:
+* Roll out the deploymentconfig to deploy with the proper SCC:

 ```
 oc rollout latest dc django-psql
 ```

-* Inside of the container of tcpdump of the pod that we deployed before (django-psql-example
+* Inside the tcpdump container of the pod that we deployed before (django-psql-example
-  sidecard) execute the tcpdump:
+  sidecar), execute tcpdump:

 ```
 $ tcpdump -s 0 -n -w /tmp/example.pcap

 ```

-* Generate requests for this applications that will be captured by the tcpdump sidecar:
+* Generate requests to this application that will be captured by the tcpdump sidecar:

 ```
 $ curl django-psql-example-test-delete-rcarrata.apps.ocp4.rcarrata.com -I